dyakonoff/cuba-validation/README.md

 \*\* - `@NotNull` that is accompanied with `@Column(nullable = false)`<br />
 \*\*\* - only for fields marked with `@Validated` annotations

+You can read more about CUBA application tiers and blocks [here](https://doc.cuba-platform.com/manual-6.9/app_tiers.html).

 _**Table 2:** Validation implementation complexity_

 |                                             | Elementary | Simple | Average | Complex  |